Pablo097/hycohanz/README.rst

 .. _examples:  https://github.com/Pablo097/hycohanz/tree/devel/examples

-However, for the moment, all these examples are from the original repository and they have not been updated since 2014, so they do not incorporate the newer functions.
+However, for the moment, the majority of these examples are from the original repository, so they do not incorporate most of the newer functions.
+Nevertheless, they are enough to understand how the library works.

 This library now supports calling every function without their COM object first arguments (i.e. oAnsoftApp, oDesktop, oProject, oEditor and oDesign, correspondingly),